chncwang/chncwang.github.io/_pages/about.md

 I'm a master graduate mainly interested in A.I., especially NLP.
 Before my graduate school, I had four years of experience as a software engineer.

-Especially, I am developing the deep learning library [InsNet](http://github.com/chncwang/insnet) since the year 2017.
+Especially, I am developing the deep learning library [InsNet](http://github.com/chncwang/insnet) since the year 2017 because I believe that it is important to exploit linguistic knowledge and language structures to design computationally efficient models.
+Still, PyTorch is not convenient enough to explore such approaches.

 **How did I get interested in NLP?**